bitrise-io/devcenter/_articles/en/webhooks/adding-webhooks.md

 You can automatically register a webhook to the repository on the `Code` tab of the app.
 This requires:

-* that you have admin rights to the repository
+* That you have admin rights to the repository.
-* that the account that hosts the repository is connected to your Bitrise account.
+* That the account that hosts the repository is connected to your Bitrise account.

 Open your app on bitrise.io and go to the `Code` tab.